-The term 'Derivative' is included in the Investments edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Derivative' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 In the financial world, derivatives are agreements between two different parties that contain values that are dependent on the price movements of an asset, as anticipated in the future, to which they are linked.